Moyasimon: Tales of Agriculture: Characters

 Marie is a French girl Sawaki meets in France.
 She is born in an old family Burgundy Domaine specializing in wine brewery and speaks fluent Japanese.
 She wears white Lolita clothing and is the second look-alike to Kei.
 She is knowledgeable about wine brewery but has some disagreements with her father, who is in charge of the winery business.
-She is voiced by Miyuki Sawashiro in the anime.